 Are there any alternatives to rent guarantee insurance?

-Rent guarantee insurance is often overlooked by landlords but as shown above is not overly expensive compared with the peace of mind it provides.
-If you are using a letting agent you may find your agent can provide this cover at a competitive rate or alternatively you can use an independent broker that can compare the best insurance policies for you.
+Rent guarantee insurance is often overlooked by landlords but as we've demonstrated above is not overly expensive compared with the additional security that a policy provides.
+If you are using a letting agent you may find your agent can provide the cover at a competitive rate or alternatively you can use an independent broker that can compare the best insurance policies for you.
 The best independent broker we could find is Simply Business, a company that provides rental guarantee insurance quotes for comparison sites like comparethemarket and has amassed over 36,000 independent reviews, scoring 4.7 out of 5.0 for service.